ballerina-platform/module-ballerina-graphql/docs/spec/spec.md

 Although `Scalar` and `enum` types can be used as input and output types without a limitation, an object type can not be used as an input type and an output type.
 Therefore, separate kinds of objects are used to define input objects.

 In Ballerina, a `record` type can be used as an input object.
-When a `record` type is used as the type of the input argument of a `resource` or `remote` method in a GraphQL service (or in a `resource` function in a `service` type returned from the GraphQL service), it is mapped to an `INPUT_OBJECT` type in GraphQL.
+When a `record` type is used as the type of the input argument of a `resource` or `remote` method in a GraphQL service (or in a `resource` method in a `service` type returned from the GraphQL service), it is mapped to an `INPUT_OBJECT` type in GraphQL.

-> **Note:** Since GraphQL schema can not use the same type as an input and an output type when a record type is used as an input and an output, a compilation error will be thrown.
+>**Note:** Since GraphQL schema can not use the same type as an input and an output type when a record type is used as an input and an output, a compilation error will be thrown.

 ###### Example: Input Objects